StanfordSNR/guardian-agent/doc/protocol.md

 This is a potential exit path, if the agent does not support the extension.

-1. The command is parsed by the agent, yielding the wanted command, server, and identity of the client making the request.
+1. The command is parsed by the agent, yielding the wanted command, server, and identity of the client making the request and [verifying their validity](#blocked-messages).

 This is a potential exit path, if the agent denies this client opening this channel with the server.
 This is a potential exit path, if the agent denies this client running this particular command on this server.

-1. The agent establishes an SSH connection with the server, through a forwarded TCP connection using the client.
+1. The agent establishes an SSH connection with the server, through a [forwarded TCP connection](#tcp-forwarding) using the client.

 This is a potential exit path if the agent fails to establish an authenticated connection with the server.

 1. The agent confirms that a connection has been made to the client.

-1. The client may request a handoff initiating the KEX.
+1. The client may request a handoff initiating the KEX, [through the agent](#ssh-message-forwarding).

 1. On KEX completion, the agent and client close their connection, with the agent acknowledging the new keys with the server.